Team2791/Robot_2017/README.md

 # Robot_2017
-Robot code and SmartDashboard Layouts for FRC 2791 Shaker Robotics, and their 2017 robot: __*insert robot name here*__
+Robot code and SmartDashboard Layouts for FRC 2791 Shaker Robotics, and their 2017 robot: __*Stoker*__